 3. Data analytics & predictive operations based on real-time data

-Management is able to extract operational performance KPIs based on real-time data using data analytics and visualizations to allow transparent, fact-based decision-making process.
+Management is able to extract operational performance KPIs based on real-time data using data analytics and visualizations to allow transparent, fact-based decision-making process for data-driven manufacturing.
 Availability of closed loop information between machine and workforce data furthermore enhances planning by predicting operations before they actually occur to smoothen shop floor and activities and balance capacities with historical data and machine learning.